Travels for Taste

 March 14, 2015 by manjirichitnis 12 Comments

 As spring begins to unfold and the weather changes to beautiful sunny days and chilly evenings, I like that we can still enjoy warming and wholesome soups.
-Butternut squash is so versatile and there are various ways to use it in soups, curries, salads etc.
+Butternut squash is so versatile and there are various ways to use it in soups, curries, salads, etc.

 This recipe is created by Chef Annie James at Sunrise of Tettenhall for Sunrise Senior Living who make sure that all of their recipes are nutritious and tasty, making them great for everyone, not just the elderly.
-Of the many recipe options they sent me I choose to make this one because I simply adored red lentils as those who read my blog will know.
+Of the many recipe options, they sent me I choose to make this one because I simply adored red lentils as those who read my blog will know.
 The buttery aroma of onions sauteing which filled my kitchen was simply amazing and very satisfying.
-Needless to say the soup went down and treat and even normally fussy hubster greedily licked his bowl clean – no better compliment than that folks ins’t it?
-I must admit I couldn’t resist adding a bit of my own personal finishing touches as my palate is so used to all the spicy and tangy little ad-on’s that I normally use 😉
+Needless to say, the soup went down and treat and even normally fussy hubster greedily licked his bowl clean – no better compliment than that folks isn’t it?
+I must admit I couldn’t resist adding a bit of my own personal finishing touches as my palate is so used to all the spicy and tangy little add-on’s that I normally use 😉

 Butternut Squash and Red Lentil Soup